Mathupathy/Point-cloud-mode-change-in-Revit/README.md

 PROCEDURE:

-    Create the .Extension file in inside the pyrevitExtension folder
+    Create the .Extension file folder in inside the pyrevitExtension folder

+    inside the .extension folder to create .pushbutton folder

-    load the icon file in .extension for plugin
+    load the icon file in .pushbutton for plugin

-    load th script.py file in .extension for plugin
+    load th script.py file in .pushbutton for plugin